-The school has a high degree of expertise in SEND; it is aware of its strengths and areas for developing further.
+The school is aware of its strengths and areas for developing further.
 The school is outward facing and engages critically with developments in practice.

-Objective 3: The equality objectives will be monitored against the following criteria: Strategic Improvement Priority 5 Raise standards and accelerate progress in reading and writing (NBT/SVA) Reading: Consistent school-wide approach to the teaching of reading instils a love of reading for pleasure in pupils.
-Strengthened implementation of Lesley Clarke's Letters and Sounds Phonics Programme leads to consistency in the quality of provision and improved outcomes in phonics Our guided reading provision (Reception, KS1 and for targeted pupils in KS2) supports pupils to read age-appropriate texts and to develop their oracy and comprehension skills.
-The Destination Reader programme is further embedded in KS2 and leads to improved outcomes for pupils.
-High quality assessment of reading is consistent across the school and is used strategically to inform next steps.
-Mriting: Objective 4: The equality objectives will be monitored against the following criteria: Strategic Improvement Priority 6 Generate additional income to strengthen school budget (GN/JT/HD) The research shows that schools have been experiencing a funding crisis for some time.
+Objective 3: The equality objectives will be monitored against the following criteria: Strategic Improvement Reading: 1.
+Consistent school-wide approach to the teaching of reading instils a love of reading for pleasure in Priority 5 Raise standards and 2.
+Strengthened third year implementation of Lesley Clarke's Letters and Sounds Phonics Programme accelerate progress in leads to consistency in the quality of provision and improved outcomes in Phonics.
+This includes a reading and writing.
+Keep up programme to support the children identified as being in the lowest 20% of readers and targeted provision for our pupils with SEND.
+3. Our Barham Reading Pathways provision (Reception, KS1 and for targeted pupils in KS2) supports pupils to read age-appropriate texts and to develop their word reading and decoding, oracy and comprehension skills.
+4. The Destination Reader programme is further embedded in KS2 and leads to improved outcomes for all pupils.
+5. High quality assessment of reading is consistent across the school and is used strategically to inform next steps.
+Writing: 1.
+All teachers are confident in the delivery of the school's approach to writing.
+2. Teachers plan and deliver high quality writing lessons which improve pupils' oracy and writing 3.
+Teachers use a range of strategies to support the sequence of writing through supported composition (GPAS), shared writing and modelled planning, drafting, reviewing and editing.
+4. Pupils have a good understanding of purpose, audience, text types and tone (PAT) and are able to write with confidence in a range of genres.
+Pupils' handwriting is legible and joined.
+External moderation demonstrates that teachers are able to assess writing accurately.
+Objective 4: The equality objectives will be monitored against the following criteria: 1.
+A balanced school budget whilst providing for our pupils.
+Strategic Improvement Active engagement in other means of income generation through lettings and offering local Priority 6 community use and through our global outreach.
+3. Advertising and marketing.
+To deliver a sustainable budget for Barham.
+The research shows that schools have been experiencing a funding crisis for some time.
 It highlights the importance of ensuring that school budgets are protected in real terms in order that core budgets are not slashed.
-A balanced school budget whilst providing for our pupils.
-Active engagement in other means of income generation through lettings and offering local community use Advertising and marketing